Dungloe

-An Clochán Liath, known in English as Dungloe (sometimes misspelled as Dunglow; /dʌnˈloʊ/ dun-LOH), is a town on the west coast of County Donegal in Ulster, the northern province in Ireland.
-It is the main town in The Rosses and the largest in the Donegal Gaeltacht.
-Dungloe developed as a town in the middle of the 18th century, and now serves as the administrative and retail centre for the west of County Donegal, and in particular The Rosses, with the only mainland secondary school for the area.
+An Clochán Liath, known in English as Dungloe or Dunglow (/dʌnˈloʊ/ dun-LOH) and formerly as Cloghanlea, is a small town on the west coast of County Donegal, Ireland.
+It is the main town in The Rosses district and the largest in the Donegal Gaeltacht (Irish-speaking region).
+It developed as a town in the mid 18th century, and now serves as the administrative and retail centre for the west of County Donegal, and in particular The Rosses, with the only mainland secondary school for the area.

 Name

-There is a river at the bottom of the town and years ago the only crossing was over a grey granite slab lying in the riverbed, hence the Irish name of the town, An Clochán Liath, which means the grey stepping-stone.
-The bridge was built in 1782.
+The Irish name of the town, An Clochán Liath, is the only official name.
+It means "the grey stepping-stones", referring to the stepping stones that were once used to cross the river where the town stands, before the bridge was built in 1782.
+This Irish name was anglicised as "Cloghanlea".

+The English name of the town is "Dungloe" or "Dunglow".
+This is believed to come from Irish Dún gCloiche, meaning "stone fort".
+It replaced Cloghanlea as the town's English name in the late 18th century.
+Dungloe was originally the name of a ruined fort (dún) at Cloghglass, several miles north, where a monthly fair had been held.
+When the Dungloe fair moved to the growing town at Cloghanlea, its name also transferred to the town.